This post is updated on 2 July, 2021

 Refer to any list articles or how-to blog posts, which can be either yours or others, and you have both the plan and the contents to make the first video.

-Although the topic is not related to this website, yet, as of this writing, the story pin has been able to garner a little over 1900 views in 15 days, which is 125+ views per day.
-It also earned 19 clicks so far.
+Although the topic is not related to this website, yet, as of this writing, the idea pin has been able to garner a little over 3.61k views, and also received 58 clicks so far.

 Watch it below.

-If you want to publish a similar story pin and you are not sure how to make it happen, get this customizable PowerPoint video template on personal branding.
+If you want to publish an idea pin and you are not sure how to make it happen, get this customizable PowerPoint video template on personal branding.

 You will find the video template having just 6 slides, as can be seen in the screenshot below.
 Once you have the template, just change the texts, pictures, and – if you wish – the font colors in the PowerPoint slides.

-And you will be ready to publish your first Story Pin in less than an hour.
+And you will be ready to publish your first Idea Pin in less than an hour.

 If you are using regular Pinterest pins you already know that they are ideal for the usual Pinterest contents, like DIY tips, food recipes and so on.